 The Beaches

 Unlike its big sister Porquerolles, the beaches of Port-Cros are quite different.
-Here there are no big sandy beaches but rather small coves with crystal clear water teeming with life.
+There are no long sandy beaches here, but rather small coves with crystal-clear waters teeming with life.
 The island of Port-Cros has three beaches:

 Beach of La Palud